bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1104_type_casting.md

 Why does Xcode keep telling me what to do?

 ### Type Casting from UIKit
+You've probably seen something like this.
 ```swift
 import UIKit
 let label = UILabel() as UIView
 ```
+You've got to know what just happened.
+Let's figure out with me.

 ### Human Class
 Design a class called, `Human` that contains a single method.